seamusrobertmurphy/VT0007-deforestation-map/VT0007-deforestation-map.html.md

 ## Summary

-Two workflow approaches are detailed below.
-Workflow-2 is coded using Python and Google Earth Engine functions that are more suited to larger areas of interest.
-For comparison purposes, both workflows derive outputs from the same image collection of STAC-formatted analysis-ready-data of Landsat scenes, following steps outlined in Verra's recommended sequence of deforestation risk map development @verraVT0007UnplannedDeforestation2021 .
+Two workflow approaches are detailed below following similar steps to those outlined in Verra's recommended sequence of deforestation risk map development @verraVT0007UnplannedDeforestation2021.
+For comparison purposes, both workflows are derived using same sources of training sample dataset [@stanimirovaGlobalLandCover2023] and collection of STAC-formatted analysis-ready-data of Landsat imagery.

-Workflow-1, which is coded using the R ecosystem, allows additional model tuning functions suited to analysis of smaller areas.
+Workflow-1 is coded within the R ecosystem and is recommended for smaller areas of analysis, as it offers additional functions for model tuning and classifer evaluation.
+Workflow-2, which is coded using Python and Google Earth Engine functions, is recommended for larger areas of interest ( (***Java transcription pending, link here***).

 ![Figure 1: Verra's recommended risk map development sequence (VT0007:6)](VT0007-risk-map-development-sequence.png)

-# 1. Workflow in R
+# 1. Workflow in R -\> `sits`

 ## Process data cube